kalivarun/Phishing_detector/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
-Phishing Domain Detector is a Python-based tool designed to identify and flag potentially malicious domains.
-Phishing attacks are a significant threat, and this tool aims to provide an additional layer of security by detecting suspicious domains using machine learning algorithms and heuristic techniques.
+Phishing Domain Detector is a Python-based tool designed to identify and flag potentially malicious domains based on the browsing history from Google Chrome.
+The tool checks if a visited site mimics a legitimate site like Instagram to alert the user of potential phishing.

 ## Features
-- **Domain Analysis:** Analyze domain names to detect phishing attempts.
-- **Machine Learning:** Utilize machine learning models for improved accuracy.
-- **Heuristic Checks:** Implement heuristic checks to complement ML predictions.
-- **Command Line Interface:** Easy-to-use CLI for quick domain checks.
-- **Customizable:** Easily extend the tool with additional features and checks.
+- **Browser History Access:** Access and read the latest URL from Google Chrome's browsing history.
+- **Real-time Detection:** Check if the visited site mimics a legitimate site like Instagram.
+- **Alert System:** Alert the user if a phishing page is detected.

 ## Installation
 To install the Phishing Domain Detector, follow these steps: